ukri-excalibur/excalibur-tests/README.md

 To configure these tests for a new system some understanding of ReFrame is necessary, so key aspects are defined here.

 Tests in ReFrame are defined by Python scripts - here, the `apps/<application>/reframe_<application>.py` files.
 These define a generic test, independent of system details like scheduler, MPI libraries, launcher etc. These aspects are defined for the system(s) under test in the reframe configuration file `reframe_config.py`.
 A system definition contains one or more **partitions** which are not necessarily actual scheduler partitions, but simply logical separations within the system.
 Partitions then support one or more **environments** which describe the modules to be loaded, enviroment variables, options etc. Environments are defined separately from partitions so they may be specific to a system + partition, common to multiple systems or partitions, or a default environment may be overridden for specific systems and/or partitions.
-Tests themselves may also define modules to load etc. as well as which environments, partitions and systems they are valid for.
+The third level is the **tests** themselves, which may also define modules to load etc. as well as which environments, partitions and systems they are valid for.
 ReFrame then runs tests on combinations of valid partitions + environments.

 Despite this flexibility, in practice the features ReFrame exposes at each level affect how the system configuration should be defined.
-Using the setup for AlaSKA given in `reframe_config.py` as an example:
+As an example, the setup for AlaSKA given in `reframe_config.py` covers:
-- We want to run tests using:
-  - Both the HDR 100 InfiniBand and 25G Ethernet (RoCE) networks
+  - Both HDR 100 InfiniBand and 25G Ethernet (RoCE) networks
-  - With various MPI libraries:
-     - OpenMPI using either 'openib' and 'ucx' to select between networks (needing two separate builds of OpenMPI - which happen to be different versions here as well).
-     - Intel MPI
+  - Various MPI libraries and fabric libraries etc
-  - With various compilers.
+  - Various compilers.
-- Each application must be built using each compiler + MPI chain.
-In general, this means that each build of the application module will have a different name.
-Therefore the application module to load cannot be defined at test level.
-- We therefore define partitions which encapsulate *combinations* of the network (`ib-` or `roce-`), compiler, MPI library (`-openmpi3-` or `-openmpi4-`) and communication layer (`-openib` or `-ucx`).
-The partition also defines the scheduler to use (`slurm`), launcher (`srun`) and process management library (`pmix_v2`) and associated options.
-- We then define an environment name per application, e.g. `imb`, and mark each test as valid only for that environment.
-We then provide separate *definitions* of these environments as required for individual partitions.

-ReFrame captures two outputs from tests:
-- Test outputs, including stdout, stderr and any results files which should be retained.
-These are copied to the `output/` directory tree, and overwritten each time a test is re-run.
-- "Performance variables", i.e. metrics extracted or computed from test outputs.
-These are defined in the tests themselves, and saved by ReFrame into a "performance log" in the `perflog/` directory tree.
-A performance log is a record-structured file with each line containing data for one performance variable from a run.

-Both of these use the same directory structure:

-    <system>/<partition>/<environment>/test_directory/test/
+Note that:
+- The environment variables used to select a network varies, depending on the MPI+fabric libraries.
+Therefore the compiler, MPI library + fabric variant and network selection environment variables must defined together in a **partition**.
+- Because we use `spack` and/or `easybuild` to install packages, and the generated module names encode the compiler + MPI library chain, the application module names must be defined in the **environment**.
+- The **tests** themselves can then be fully generic, without having to include logic for specific systems/partitions/environments.

 ## Adding a new system

-Assuming you have read the above section on ReFrame concepts, you will have to modify the following aspects of `reframe_config.py`, using the config for "alaska" as an example:
+Modify the following aspects of `reframe_config.py` - use the config for "alaska" as an example and follow ReFrame's [configuration documentation](https://reframe-hpc.readthedocs.io/en/stable/configure.html):
 - Add a new system into the `"systems"` key.
 - Add partitions to this system as required to cover your test matrix.
-- Within each partition:
+Within each partition:
   - The "modules" defined here should be sufficent to load an MPI library (whether a compiler module must be specified to do that depends on how your module hierarchy is configured).
   - Define any environment variables required to get the scheduler and MPI library combination to function properly.
 The program and slurm sbatch scripts provided in `helloworld/` may be helpful in testing this.
 - In the "environments" section, for each test you want to run on this system copy an existing test environment definition and change: